-An echocardiogram is a test that uses sound waves to create a moving picture of the heart.
-The picture is much more detailed than a plain x-ray image
+An echocardiogram (Echo) is a test that uses sound waves to create a moving picture of the heart.
+The picture is much more detailed than a plain x-ray image.

-An echocardiogram (Echo) is the best test to:
+An echocardiogram is the best test to:

 Heart failure can be diagnosed if the echocardiogram shows that the pumping function of the heart is too low.
 This is called an ejection fraction.
 A normal ejection fraction is around 55 - 65%.

 Ventriculography is another test that measures the overall squeezing strength of the heart (ejection fraction).
-It can also identify if one part of the heart muscle is moving poorly.
-This may mean that there is a blockage in the artery of the heart that delivers blood to the damaged part.
-It uses x-ray contrast fluid to fill the pumping chamber of the heart and evaluate its function.
-It is usually done at the same time as other tests, such as coronary angiography.
+Like an echocardiogram, it can show parts of the heart muscle that are not moving well.
+This test uses x-ray contrast fluid to fill the pumping chamber of the heart and evaluate its function.
+It is often done at the same time as other tests, such as coronary angiography.

-Many different blood tests are used to:
+Many different blood tests can be used to learn more about your condition, including tests to:

-Sodium and potassium levels in your blood will need to be measured on a regular basis and if some medicines are changed.
+Sodium and potassium levels in your blood will need to be measured on a regular basis when there are changes made for some medicines including:

 Mann DL.
 Management of heart failure patients with reduced ejection fraction.
 In: Bonow RO, Mann DL, Zipes DP, Libby P, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 28.
+Philadelphia, PA: Saunders Elsevier; 2011:chap 28.

-Updated by: Michael A. Chen, MD, PhD, Assistant Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, Washington.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Updated by: Michael A. Chen, MD, PhD, Associate Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, Washington Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.